akibria-dev/akibria-dev/README.md

 -💬 I have the skills of JavaScript, React, HTML, CSS, Express.js, Node.js, PostgreSQL just to name the fews

--🔭 I’m currently learning Python and TypeScript
+-🔭 I’m currently learning Python myself

 -🌱 I’m currently working on my new project "Care Management"